acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 This process is very fast.
 It gives the user a usable, albeit imprecise, search index almost immediately.
 Searching at this stage can identify which *files* are relevant, even if it can't pinpoint the exact lines of code.

 **Phase 2: Refined Indexing with `tree-sitter`**
 After the coarse pass is complete, another background process kicks in.
-This is where the real intelligence lies.
+This is where the semantic processing happens.
 Instead of simply splitting files by lines, we now use `tree-sitter` to perform **semantic chunking**.

 As seen in [aye/model/ast_chunker.py](https://github.com/acrotron/aye-chat/blob/main/src/aye/model/ast_chunker.py), we parse the source code into an Abstract Syntax Tree (AST).
 We then run language-specific queries against this tree to extract meaningful, self-contained code blocks like functions, classes, methods, or interfaces.